CoNexDat/complexnets/README.md

   - Cnn: average cluster coefficient distribution
   - k-core shells

-We deal with several graphs types:
+We deal with several graph types:

   - Undirected
   - Weighted
   - Directed (in a short term)
   - Any combination (in a short term)

-We also generate graphs according different models:
+We also generate graphs according to different models:

   - Erdös-Renyi
   - Bárabasi-Albert